pnbabu/nest-extension-module/README.md

 * A **recording backend** called `RecordingBackendSoundClick`, which creates the illusion of a realistic sound from an electrophysiological recording.

-In addition to these C++ components, the `sli` directory contains custom SLI code for the extension like custom SLI functions, example code, or code to initialize the module (which is what the `mymodule-init.sli` file is intended for).

 For a list of modules developed by other users you can check out the [list of forks](https://github.com/nest/nest-extension-module/network/members) of this repository.